 2.4 Place a fluid protective barrier on the bed/stretcher.

-2.5 Have available support personnel available to gather extra supplies once you are sterile.
+2.5 Have a support personnel available to gather extra supplies once you are sterile.

 3. Marking the insertion site Prior the procedure, mark the site on the chest wall where the catheter will be inserted.
 Traditionally the level of effusion has been estimated by percussion.
 Currently the recommended method is to visualize the effusion by the chest ultrasound.